awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

   For more information, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.

-+ Install Apache web server\.
++ Install an Apache web server\.
 For step\-by\-step instructions, see [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
-Only the httpd package and its dependencies are needed; you can ignore the instructions involving PHP and MariaDB\.
+Only the httpd package and its dependencies are needed, so you can ignore the instructions involving PHP and MariaDB\.

-+ To identify and authenticate web sites, the SSL/TLS public key infrastructure \(PKI\) relies on the Domain Name System \(DNS\)\.
-If you plan to use your EC2 instance to host a public web site, you need to register a domain name for your web server or transfer an existing domain name to your Amazon EC2 host\.
++ To identify and authenticate websites, the SSL/TLS public key infrastructure \(PKI\) relies on the Domain Name System \(DNS\)\.
+If you plan to use your EC2 instance to host a public website, you need to register a domain name for your web server or transfer an existing domain name to your Amazon EC2 host\.
 Numerous third\-party domain registration and DNS hosting services are available for this, or you may use [Amazon Route 53](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)\.

 ## Step 1: Enable SSL/TLS on the Server<a name="ssl_enable"></a>

 This procedure takes you through the process of setting up SSL/TLS on Amazon Linux 2 with a self\-signed digital certificate\.

 **Note**
 A self\-signed certificate is acceptable for testing but not production\.
-If you expose your self\-signed certificate to the Internet, visitors to your site are greeted by security warnings\.
+If you expose your self\-signed certificate to the internet, visitors to your site are greeted by security warnings\.

 **To enable SSL/TLS on a server**